5 Eloquent and Enduring Quotes From Maya Angelou

 Advertisement

-2. "You may shoot me with your words/You may cut me with your eyes/You may kill me with your hatefulness/But still, like air, I'll rise."
+2. "You may shoot me with your words / You may cut me with your eyes / You may kill me with your hatefulness / But still, like air, I'll rise."

 Angelou was no stranger to adversity.
 She didn't speak for several years after being raped as a child.
-She was profoundly devasted by the assassinations of Martin Luther King Jr. and Malcolm X, as she'd worked with King and been friends with Malcolm.
+She was profoundly devastated by the assassinations of Martin Luther King Jr. and Malcolm X, as she'd worked with King and been friends with Malcolm.
 And she struggled with romance and money.
 Yet her story is not mired in tragedy.

 Advertisement